 This position is intended for already experienced delegates that would like to hold a more complex position.
 Being an ambassador allows students to improve their leadership skills and to see the conference in a new light.

 The Annual Conference is the oldest event organised by GIMUN.
 First held in 1999, it has steadily grown in size and now hosts about 200 delegates from all over the world.
 During the GIMUN Annual Conference, delegates simulate six committees of the UN or of other international organisations.

-The 2021 Edition will be held online from the 4th to the 7th March 2021!
+The 2021 Edition was held online from the 4th to the 7th March 2021!
 Thank you to everyone for your participation!
 Stay tuned on our Socials for mor E

 To give everyone an insight on the different committees of the conference, as well as to give background information on current events, every GIMUN Annual Conference has a talented team of journalists.
 During the conference, they bring a new dimension to the debate by putting forth non-diplomatic criticism and their own opinions.
 The daily newspaper "The GIMUN Chronicles" can make and break resolutions and brings a new dimension to the simulation.
 This position is intended for all those who are interested in journalism and who would like to voice their opinions in a professional and international environment

 Chairs and Vice-Chairs are the representatives of the Secretariat in each committee.
 They are already experienced MUNers that moderate the sessions, give out recommendations and advice and have a general supervisory role to help the debate move into the right direction.
 They also choose the committee topics and prepare all the necessary documents for the debate as well as review the position papers submitted by the delegates.